 Benefits of mist collectors include reducing maintenance and downtime, as well as safeguarding overall shop safety and employee health for CNC machine shops.
 Government organizations, such as OSHA, legally require employers to meet exposure limits.
 Machining, milling, and grinding processes produce oil mist when metalworking fluids come in contact with tooling components and become dispersed throughout the air.
 Oil mist turns into oil smoke when exposed to high temperatures during processes.
 Oil mist and smoke create health hazards and contaminate expensive and vital CNC machine parts.

 Benefits of Mist Collectors – Reduce Maintenance & Downtime

-Oil mist collectors benefits CNC machines by reducing maintenance needs and downtime.
-The picture below shows an oil laden fan that has been removed from a CNC machine.
+Oil mist collectors benefit CNC machines by reducing maintenance needs and downtime.
+The picture below shows an oil-laden fan that has been removed from a CNC machine.
 CNC machines lacking proper mist collectors create common and reoccurring maintenance problems soiling parts including fans, circuit boards, control panels, cooling system filters, and tooling parts1.

 First, dirt and high humidity damage circuit boards and clog up cooling system filters.
 Once cooling system filters start to clog, airflow becomes blocked resulting in system failure or other performance issues1.
 The cooling system protects valuable electronic components such as the drives, power supplies, monitors, and control systems.
 If the cooling system does not work properly, temperatures will rise causing electronic components to become damaged and even fail to operate properly1.